abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 Key is saved at:         /etc/letsencrypt/live/hello.azure.pepins.net/privkey.pem
 ```

-We export the files and create a new secrets.
+Export the certificate files and create a new Kubernetes secret.

 ```